12 Signs Your VA Disability Claim May Get Approved: What to Look for

 • Former Prisoners of War: Former POWs held captive for more than 30 days are presumed service-connected for conditions like psychosis, anxiety, depression, PTSD, traumatic arthritis, and heart diseases.

-While this can be a promising sign, establishing a presumptive service connection still needs careful attention.
-For instance, veterans may have to demonstrate that their disease is on the VA’s presumptive conditions list for their service era or location.
-Additionally, providing solid medical evidence of current diagnosis and service records confirming eligibility is helpful.
+While presumptive service connection gets a faster claim approval, it still requires careful attention.
+Sometimes, a veteran’s condition may not appear on the VA’s presumptive conditions list for their service era or location.
+In such cases, solid medical evidence of current diagnosis and service records confirming eligibility is helpful.

 9. You Meet the Minimum Rating Criteria

-Each condition in the Schedule for Rating Disabilities (38 CFR Part 4) has specific criteria for approval.
+Each condition in the Schedule for Rating Disabilities has specific criteria for approval.
 If your symptoms meet or exceed the minimum requirements outlined in the VA’s schedule of ratings, your claim is more likely to be approved if the nexus itself is established.
-For example:

 • Post-Traumatic Stress Disorder: If you experience occupational and social impairment with reduced reliability and productivity due to symptoms like panic attacks more than once a week or impaired judgment, you may qualify for a 50% PTSD rating.